Lil Yachty

-Miles Parks McCollum (born August 23, 1997), known professionally as Lil Yachty, is an American rapper, singer, songwriter, and record producer.
-He first gained recognition on the internet in 2015 for his singles "One Night" and "Minnesota" (featuring Quavo, Skippa Da Flippa and Young Thug) from his debut EP Summer Songs.
-He released his debut mixtape Lil Boat in March 2016.
-In June 2016, Yachty announced that he had signed a joint venture record deal with Motown, Capitol Records, and Quality Control Music.
+Miles Parks McCollum (born August 23, 1997), known professionally as Lil Yachty, is an American rapper.
+He first gained recognition in August 2015 for his viral hit "One Night", the lead single from his debut extended play (EP), Summer Songs.
+He released his debut mixtape Lil Boat in March 2016, and signed a joint venture record deal with Motown, Capitol Records, and Quality Control Music in June of that year.

-Yachty has released five studio albums, beginning with Teenage Emotions in 2017.
-His second and third studio albums, Lil Boat 2 and Nuthin' 2 Prove, were released in 2018, followed by Lil Boat 3, in 2020.
-Yachty's fifth studio album, entitled Let's Start Here, was released in 2023, and was inspired by psychedelic rock.
-Four of his albums have charted within the top 20 of the Billboard 200, with Lil Boat 2 peaking at number 2.
-Yachty has also released several mixtapes and EPs throughout his career, with his most recent Michigan Boy Boat being released in 2021.
-Lil Yachty is also notable for his features on the 2016 multi-platinum songs "Broccoli" by DRAM and "ISpy" by Kyle, his eccentric hairstyle, and his optimistic image.
+His debut studio album, Teenage Emotions (2017), peaked at number five on the Billboard 200 despite mixed critical response.
+His second album, Lil Boat 2 (2018), peaked at number two on the chart, while his third, Nuthin' 2 Prove (2018), peaked at number 12; both were met with continued unfavorable critical reception.
+His fourth album, Lil Boat 3 (2020), peaked at number 14, while his fifth album, Let's Start Here (2023), marked a departure from hip hop in favor of psychedelic rock and saw a critical incline.
+His collaborative album with English singer James Blake, Bad Cameo (2024), further experimented with the genre and was met with continued praise despite failing to chart.

+McCollum is also known for his guest appearances on the 2016 singles "Broccoli" by DRAM and "ISpy" by Kyle.
+His former cherry-red hairstyle, lighthearted tone, and optimistic image were also centers of attention.
 Yachty was nominated for a Grammy Award for his work on "Broccoli".

 Early life

-Miles McCollum was born in Mableton, Georgia.
+McCollum was born in Mableton, Georgia.
 He attended Alabama State University in fall 2015 but soon dropped out to pursue his musical career.
 He adopted the name "Yachty" and moved from his hometown of Atlanta to New York City to launch his career.
 In New York, he lived with a friend and networked with online street fashion personalities, while he built up his own Instagram following.
 He worked at McDonald's to supplement his income early in his career.